 Would you like to know how to play a video in a PowerPoint presentation?
 In this lesson, we'll explore different video formats, as well as sources of videos and motion clips.
-You'll learn how to insert videos using embed codes, links, and saved video files.
+You'll learn how to insert videos using links, saved video files, and embed codes.
 We'll explore a variety of play and formatting options you can apply to videos in a slide show.
 You'll be surprised at how easy it is to add educational clips to your presentations!

 Lesson 8- Slide Transitions